 The Fair Labor Standards Act (FLSA) covers employees whose work involves production of agricultural goods which will leave the state and become a part of interstate commerce.

-Youths ages 16 and above may work in any farm job at any time.
+- Age 16 and older: may work in any farm job any time.

-Youths aged 14 and 15 may work outside school hours in jobs not declared hazardous by the Secretary of Labor.
+- Age 14 and 15: may work outside school hours in jobs not declared hazardous by the Secretary of Labor.

-Youths 12 and 13 years of age may work outside of school hours in non-hazardous jobs on farms that also employ their parent(s) or with written parental consent.
+- Age 12 and 13: may work outside of school hours in non-hazardous jobs on farms that also employ their parent(s), or with written parental consent.

-Youths under 12 years of age may work outside of school hours in non-hazardous jobs with parental consent, but only on farms where none of the employees are subject to the minimum wage requirements of the FLSA.
+- Age 12 or under: may work outside of school hours in non-hazardous jobs with parental consent (only on farms where no employees are subject to the FLSA minimum wage requirements).

-Local youths 10 and 11 may hand harvest short-season crops outside school hours for no more than 8 weeks between June 1 and October 15 if their employers have obtained special waivers from the Secretary of Labor.
+- Local youths 10 and 11 may hand harvest short-season crops outside school hours for no more than 8 weeks between June 1 and October 15 if their employers have waivers from the Secretary of Labor.

-Minors under 16 may not work in the following occupations declared hazardous by the Secretary of Labor:
+Children under 16 may not work in occupations declared hazardous by the Secretary of Labor, such as:

-- working in a yard, pen, or stall occupied by a bull, boar, or stud horse maintained for breeding purposes; a sow with suckling pigs; or a cow with a newborn calf (with umbilical cord present);
+- working in a yard, pen, or stall occupied by a bull, boar, or stud horse maintained for breeding purposes; a sow with suckling pigs; or a cow with a newborn calf;

 - working from a ladder or scaffold at a height of over 20 feet;

-Read more about Youth Employment Provisions fo the Fair Labor Standards Act for Agricultural Occupations at dol.gov.
+For a complete list of hazardous agricultural jobs that young people cannot do, see Youth Employment Provisions of the Fair Labor Standards Act for Agricultural Occupations at dol.gov.